almorsi/paint-for-kids/README.md

 ## Requirements To Run:stop_sign:
 this code will run only on **_visual stuido 19_**, and not on other versions.

-## Project Documents And Base Code
+## Project Requirements And Base Code
 See requirments and base code [here](https://drive.google.com/file/d/159H5-tBKYfznrNfTVEAdoKGuKDC9vpTG/view)